dotnet/docs/docs/languages/csharp/indexers.md

 You would define *indexers* in your type when its API models some collection where you define the arguments to that collection.
-Your indexers may or may not map directly to the BCL collection types.
+Your indexers may or may not map directly to the collection types that are part of the .NET core framework.
 Your type may have other responsibilities in addition to modeling a collection.
 Indexers enable you to provide the API that matches your type's abstraction without exposing the inner details of how the values for that abstraction